Tips for Going Green

 Buy a Reusable Water Bottle

 Like batteries, bottles of water are another over-priced item that people spend hundreds of dollars on per year.
 The plastic from these non-biodegradable bottles take up a lot of space in landfills, and the water usually isn’t any healthier or cleaner than filtered tap water.
 Buy a reusable water bottle instead.
 You can fill it up at fountains and with your home’s tap.
+If your home is located in Las Vegas, then your tap water isn’t healthy!
+You definitely need to buy a clean water filter.
 If your tap water isn’t clean enough for consumption or has a copper taste, use a water filter or purifier to get clean and better tasting water.

 Pay Bills Online